mth/yeti/doc/intro.rst

     java -classpath yeti.jar:hello-test hello

 The last command should again cause printing of the ``Hello world`` message.
-Giving ``yeti.jar`` in the java classpath is necessary, because the generated class will reference to the yeti standard library.
+Giving ``yeti.jar`` in the Java classpath is necessary, because the generated class will reference to the yeti standard library.

 The name of the generated class is derived from the source file by default.